Brussels Sprouts with Lardons

 Cooking Brussels sprouts the French way

+The lardons bring salt and texture and the butter ties everything together.
+A touch of Dijon at the end adds a sharpness that stops the dish feeling heavy.
 This is the version you’ll find in French home kitchens in winter.
 It’s not a fancy dish and it’s not meant to be.
-It’s a properly cooked vegetable side that makes the most of what Brussels sprouts actually are: a robust, slightly bitter, deeply savoury Brussel sprouts that responds well to heat and fat.
+It’s just a well cooked vegetable dish that makes the most of what Brussels sprouts actually are: a robust, slightly bitter, deeply savoury flavour.

 Why the blanch-then-sauté method matters